Submission management system

 A submission management system is a software system, also known as submission processing, that streamlines and eases out the collection, tracking and management of electronic submissions.
 Information can be received, authenticated, tracked, stored, and distributed electronically.
 Submission management systems can be web-based system operating in a browser environment, a COTS based product, or may also be in the form of a desktop application.
-Submissions are completed electronically creating an efficient real-time process that saves time for both the submitter and recipient.
-Usually a submission management system can take in a high volume of data at fast rate.
+Submissions are completed electronically, creating an efficient real-time process that saves time for both the submitter and recipient.
+Usually a submission management system can take in a high volume of data at a fast rate.

 A submission management system may be regarded as an application-specific content management system.
-In essence, such a system can be used an alternative to email in many situations.
+In essence, such a system can be used in many situations as an alternative to email.

 Common Features

 Although submission management systems can get pretty complex, there are some features that a submission management system must provide in order for it to be classified under that category.
 Here is a list of some of those features: